top of page

 Former: @Dell Software Engineer, @Fiverr Senior Software Engineer, @Ring Machine Learning Engineer.

-the first step is yours
+take the first step

-I accept the terms of the Public Offer and consent to the processing of my personal data in accordance with the Privacy Policy.
+I accept the terms of the Public Offer Agreement and consent to the processing of my personal data in accordance with the Privacy Policy.

 reviews